 2.)
 Audience loyalty translates to success in a number of business goals.

-Encouraging loyal readership helps to achieve long-term, sustainable business goals.
+Part of the excitement, and the fear, running through digital media circles right now is how to create a long-term, sustainable business model.
+Encouraging loyal readership helps to achieve these business goals.
 Need to sell subscriptions?
 Loyal readers are more likely to pay.
 Need to sell ads?
 Information about your committed readers makes for a more valuable proposition to brands.
 Ultimately, an engaged audience creates a positive feedback loop where you deepen your relationship with your readers as they receive more value from your website.

-- Empowering more people to make assessments about which content is good
+- Empowering more people to make the first assessments about which content is good

-- Giving people the ability to focus their efforts on the parts of Quora that they care about
+- Giving the people who keep quality up on Quora the ability to focus their efforts on the parts of Quora that they care about

 Every site from Quora to the local news will find profitability comes easier if there are growing loyal and committed audiences.